shwetaeladi07/WeatherAPI-Dashboard/README.md

 Click OK.

-🧹 #Step 4: Transform the Data
+# Step 4: Transform the Data🧹
 Power BI will show a preview in the Power Query Editor:

 Expand the current record.